DragonLiu1995/Vision-to-Audio-and-Beyond/README.md

 <img src="figures/video-to-audio_gen.png" alt="v2a quantative" width="400"/> <img src="figures/v2a_perceptual.png" alt="v2a perceptual" width="300"/>

 ### Audio-Visual Retrieval
-In this task, we assess the learned representations of VAB model for both audio-to-visual retrieval and visual-to-audio retrieval.
+We assess the learned representations of VAB model for both audio-to-visual retrieval and visual-to-audio retrieval.
 We first fine-tune the VAB model using the contrastive loss, employing the same training dataset utilized during the pre-training phase.
 To evaluate the retrieval performance, we adopt the CAVMAE (Gong et al., 2022b) methodology for conducting retrieval on audio-visual samples sourced from the AudioSet and VGGSound evaluation set.
 Furthermore, we extend our evaluation to include zero-shot retrieval on MSR-VTT (Xu et al., 2016) test set.

 ### Classification
+We evaluate the quality of VAB representations in the context of audio-visual event classification task.
+To accomplish this, we employ the contrastive VAB model and fine-tune it on three distinct datasets: 1) AudioSet-20K, 2) AudioSet-2M, and 3) VGGSound.